 |10 year government bond yield||3.97%|

-Stocks are higher this morning after the GDP report.
-Bonds and MBS are up as well.
+Stocks are higher this morning on no real news.
+Bonds and MBS are down again.